Texas Cooking Logo

 Chocolate-Cinnamon Sheath Cake with Chocolate Frosting

 Both this cake and its icing are pretty simple and easy to put together.
 You'll be cutting this warm, moist, beautifully textured cake before you know it.
+This recipe comes from our article on no-hassle cakes.

 • 2-1/4 cups all-purpose flour